Global Health Track

 Resident Research Projects

 All residents have the opportunity to participate in research projects within both the Children’s Healthcare of Atlanta and Emory University communities.
-Residents with exceptional projects are selected to present at Resident Research Day which occurs annually in the spring, with the winner receiving additional money in their book fund.
+Residents with exceptional projects are selected to present at Resident Research Day which occurs annually in the spring, with the winner receiving a monetary prize.
 Emory Department of Pediatrics has intramural grant funding available for residents.
 The Buchter Resident Research Award was created in 2017 to encourage pediatric trainees to engage in high quality research, provide a mechanism to fund trainee projects, and enhance the research environment at Children's Healthcare of Atlanta.
 Funds may be used for any type of child health-related research, including basic, clinical, translational, and outcomes research.
 Typical applicants are second- and third-year residents, but any pediatric resident may apply.

 Emory Residency Tracks